openfheorg/openfhe-development/src/pke/examples/README.md

 **double desiredPrecision** - desired precision for 128-bit CKKS.
 We use this value in NOISE_FLOODING_DECRYPT mode to determine the scaling factor

-**double statisticalSecurity** - statistical security of CKKS in NOISE_FLOODING_DECRYPT mode.
+**uint32_t statisticalSecurity** - statistical security of CKKS in NOISE_FLOODING_DECRYPT mode.
 This is the bound on the probability of success that any adversary can have.
 Specifically, they have a probability of success of at most 2^(-statisticalSecurity)

-**double numAdversarialQueries** - this is the number of adversarial queries a user is expecting for their application, which we use to ensure security of CKKS in NOISE_FLOODING_DECRYPT mode
+**uint32_t numAdversarialQueries** - this is the number of adversarial queries a user is expecting for their application, which we use to ensure security of CKKS in NOISE_FLOODING_DECRYPT mode

 **usint firstModSize and usint scalingModSize** - are used to calculate ciphertext modulus.
 The ciphertext modulus should be seen as: Q = q_0 * q_1 * ... * q_n * q':
 - q_0 is first prime, and it's number of bits is firstModSize